jeremehancock/Dev-Dashboard/docs/pizero/README.md

   - timezone = The timezone to set the Pi Zero to.
   - locales = The locales to use on the Pi Zero.

 - The MariaDB password can be set on line 4 of the `setup/bootstrap` file.
+The default username is `phpmyadmin` and the default password is `12345`.

 - Run `bash build.sh`